ai-noos/elastic-dicts/README_FASTAPI.md

 ## Features

-- Interactive 3D visualization of the elastic dictionary
+- **Interactive 3D Visualization**: Dynamic graph with visible node labels and customizable appearance
-- Add single items, multiple items, or paragraphs to the dictionary
+- **Data Management**: Add single items, multiple items, or paragraphs to the dictionary
-- Search for items in the dictionary
+- **Semantic Search**: Find items in the dictionary based on meaning, not just exact matches
-- Real-time updates to the visualization as items are added
+- **Real-time Updates**: Live visualization updates as items are added
+- **Dictionary Reset**: Clear the dictionary and start fresh through the Settings tab
+- **Responsive UI**: User-friendly interface with tabbed navigation

 ## Getting Started